These easy photography projects are perfect for kids, but can easily be done as adults as well.

 Each of these photography projects will be valuable as you become a more experienced photographer.

-Before you look through the projects I want to let you know about my free 5 day photo challenge, which will teach you everything you need to know about taking amazing photos in manual mode.
+Before you look through the projects I want to let you know about my free photo course, Manual Mode made Simple, which will teach you everything you need to know about taking amazing photos in manual mode.

-look for patterns in anything and everything.
+Look for patterns in anything and everything.
 It might be a fence, cars in a parking lot, a textile, etc. whatever it is try to capture it on camera.
+Use the patterns as the focus in your image or to add depth to the image you are creating.

 2. Rule of thirds-

-simply put, the rule of thirds refers to breaking the space in your image into three equal parts.
-This can be vertically or horizontally.
-Then placing your subject in one third of that space.
-It is often said that the photo turns out best if the image is in the 1st or last third of the space rather than perfectly centered.
-However, I think it very much depends on the look you are going for.
-So in this project, try a variety of different versions of each photo by moving your camera so the subject is in different “thirds” of the space.
-You will be surprised with just how different a picture can turn out just by getting a little bit different angle.
+Simply put, the rule of thirds refers to breaking the space in your image with two horizontal lines and two vertical lines, creating a grid of nine squares/rectangles.
+When you take your photo, try to put the focus of your image on one of the intersecting lines.
+In this project, try a variety of different versions of each photo by moving your camera so the subject is in different “thirds” of the space.
+You will be surprised with just how different a picture can turn out just by changing the angle slightly.

-go outside and capture some scenery pics.
+Go outside with your kids and capture some scenery pictures.
 These can be vast images or close ups.
 Try your hand at several different distances and get a feel for how the image is captured.
-If you are learning in manual mode, this is the perfect time to play with aperture.
+There is beautiful scenery all around, even in your own backyard or at the local park.
+If you are learning manual mode, this is the perfect time to play with aperture.
 For more information on aperture, ISO, and shutter speed, read this helpful post!

 4. Close ups-

-some great ideas for close ups are nature items like pine cones and leaves, faces, textures, bugs and animals, and food.
+Some great ideas for close ups are nature items like pine cones and leaves, faces, textures, bugs and animals, and food.
 Really anything takes on a new look when it is captured up close.
+Find things you can get up close with and play around with this type of photography.

 5. Self portrait-